Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

 a projector to the vacuum state of time bins $n\in[1,N]$.

-To summarize, we have expressed the optimal measurement condition in terms of an \emph{a priori} requirement to the evolution of the decoder, as captured by Eq.~\eqref{eq:optimal_cond}.
-In the next section we will show that such a requirement can indeed be satisfied via an appropriate implementation of the decoder, i.e., via a proper choice of its initial state $\rho_{\rm D}(0)$ and evolution $U_{\rm DE}(T)$, and that we can implement them efficiently.
+To summarize, we have expressed the optimal measurement of the emission field in terms of an \emph{a priori} condition to the evolution of the decoder, as captured by Eqs.~\eqref{eq:optimal_cond} and \eqref{eq:vac_projector}.
+While we have constructed such a condition on the basis of physical argument, we rigorously prove its long-time optimum in Appendix~\ref{app:optimal_proof}, by showing that for any sensor whose evolution is ergodic, the measurement satisfying Eqs.~\eqref{eq:optimal_cond} and \eqref{eq:vac_projector} allows for the retrieval of the QFI of the emission field up to a finite, time-independent constant.
+In the next section we will show that requirement \eqref{eq:optimal_cond} and \eqref{eq:vac_projector} can indeed be satisfied via an appropriate implementation of the decoder, i.e., via a proper choice of its initial state $|\psi_{\rm D}(0)\rangle$ and evolution $U_{\rm DE}(\theta_0,T)$, and that we can implement them efficiently.